 3. A choice for when the script will be executed.
-We will see in later chapters the reasons for choosing different execution times.
+We will see in later chapters the reasons for choosing different execution times SEP SEP

-Execute Javascript before Survey Page is Validated Execute Javascript when Survey Page has Loaded Execute Javascript when Survey Quota Data has been Loaded Execute Javascript to Test Visibility of Next or Submit Buttons Execute Javascript before Survey Page is Validated Execute Javascript when Next or Submit Buttons are Pressed Execute Javascript when Previous Button is Pressed
+''' ✓ Execute Javascript when Survey Page has Loaded

+Execute Javascript when Survey Quota Data has been Loaded Execute Javascript to Test Visibility of Next or Submit Buttons Execute Javascript before Survey Page is Validated Execute Javascript when Next or Submit Buttons are Pressed Execute Javascript when Previous Button is Pressed Execute Javascript to Test Randomization Parameters prior to Next Button '''